 The Solid Waste Services Division manages the garbage, recycling and waste reduction services for the citizens of Fort Worth.
 All curbside collections are provided by contractors.
-More than 230,900 single-family residences receive weekly garbage, yard waste and recycling collection services.
+There are more than 232,900 single-family residences receive weekly garbage, yard waste and recycling collection services.
 Bulk waste is collected monthly.